 Co-Creator / Creative Director

 I believe that the heart of The Tea is the way it can bring people together to share the way they feel about issues and personal experiences, especially relating to race.
 When people are talking and listening they are developing understanding and empathy.
-My life has been changed by my work with The Tea and I believe the Tea can help bring people together in positive ways that will have lasting and generational effects.
-Good books are just the catalyst for spilling some tea!
+My life has been changed by my work with The Tea and I believe The Tea can help bring people together in positive ways that will have lasting and generational effects.

 Burke is an experienced Producer/Director and owner of Bcreative Digital Media, a production/post production company based in Princeton, New Jersey.
-He has worked on commercial, corporate and web projects for clients across the country.
+He works on commercial, corporate and web projects for clients across the country.

 We are having a blast at The Tea.
 Great books start great conversations, and we are excited by the way our audiences, both live and on social media, are engaging in conversations that are personal and important to them.